mythWizard/mythWizard.github.io/content/projects/homelab/homelab.md

 I can safely say that I put too much effort into my home network.
 It's not as much as some, but definitely more than most.

 My desktop runs Manjaro Linux and KP's desktop runs ElementaryOS.
+My desktop also runs a [PhantomBot](https://github.com/phantombot/PhantomBot) instance that manages my commands and timers on my [Twitch channel](https://twitch.tv/mythWizard)

 I run several systems from an [old laptop](https://www.msi.com/Laptop/GS70-STEALTH/Specification) of mine.
 Its wireless card doesn't work anymore, so it stays plugged in via Ethernet to my router (which works out for the best anyway).
 The laptop runs on Manjaro Linux, though I've considered an OS change for it.